lbryio/lbry.com/content/news/152-every-major-tech-company-hates-you.md

 ---
 author: jeremy
-title: 'Every Major Internet Company Hates You (Protocols Not Platforms Pt.
+title: 'Every Major Tech Hates You (Protocols Not Platforms Pt.
 1)'
 date: '2019-01-01 00:00:00'
 ---
-Every major internet proactively _damages_ user experience to serve their own interests.
+Every major tech company proactively _damages_ user experience to serve their own interests.

 In a competitive economy, this is exceedingly unusual.
 But before we get to the why, let's define the problem.